A Christmas in the City of Love: ParisMarch 2, 2017

 Fontaine Saint Michel

 The Fontaine Saint-Michel is a monumental fountain located in Place Saint-Michel in the 5th arrondissement in Paris.
 It was constructed in 1858–1860 during the French Second Empire by the architect Gabriel Davioud.
-I got a fairly good picture with me posing in front of the fountain.
+I got a fairly good picture of me posing in front of the fountain.

 Port De Solferino